borisngong/Maze-project/README.md

 # The Maze Project

-Welcome to **The Maze Project**, Get ready to enter a 3D world that has been created  from a simple 2D map.
+I present to you **The Maze Project**, be ready to enter a 3D world that has been created  from a simple 2D map.
 With the use of a technique called raycasting, we introduce a game of maze navigation quite differently.
-The Maze Project is an enjoyable yet challenging game in which involves navigating through a maze.
-This game has been implemented using C and SDL2.
+The Maze Project is an enjoyable yet challenging game which involves navigating through a maze and replicate the classic games like the Shadow Warrior, Dome etc. This game has been implemented using C programming language and SDL2.

 ## Installation